elaneshan/mass-lookup-app/README.md

 **Distributing to lab users:**
 1. Share `LUCID.zip` via Google Drive or network share
 2. Users unzip anywhere and double-click `LUCID.exe`
-3. Must be on the lab network — no Python or other installs needed
+3. Must be on the lab network: no Python or other installs needed

 ---